 - Scores on the Optometry Admissions Test (OAT).
 The Graduate Record Examinations (GRE) may be accepted in place of or in addition to the OAT.

 Step 2: Application

 Complete your OptomCas Application

-- Application Period: Application must be completed between July 1st of the previous calendar year and no later than June 15th of the calendar year for which admission is requested
+- Application Period: Application must be completed between July 1, 2022 and no later than May 25, 2023 to request admission for August 2023.

 - Official Transcripts– submit official transcripts directly to OptomCAS.